zamlz/mdutils/README.md

 - `prod(from("id", range))` - Product of values

 **Notes:**
-- Table IDs must be unique within the document
+- Table IDs should be unique within the document (duplicate IDs will cause the later table to override the earlier one)
 - The referenced table must appear before the formula is evaluated (tables are processed top-to-bottom)
 - Empty or non-numeric cells in the source table are treated as 0
 - String literals in formulas (like `"table_id"`) must be enclosed in double quotes